Wingfield Manor

-Wingfield Manor is a ruined manor house left deserted since the 1770s, near the village of South Wingfield and some 4 mi west of the town of Alfreton in the English county of Derbyshire.
+Wingfield Manor is a Grade I listed ruined manor house left deserted since the 1770s, near the village of South Wingfield and some 4 mi west of the town of Alfreton in the English county of Derbyshire.
 There is a working farm that forms part of the old manor.

-It is now in the care of English Heritage, listed on Historic England's Heritage at Risk Register, and is not open currently to the public.
+It is now in the care (but not ownership) of English Heritage, listed on Historic England's Heritage at Risk Register, and is not open currently to the public.
+Derbyshire Historic Buildings Trust has expressed an interest in acquiring the site from its private owner.

 History

-Construction of the manor began in 1441 for Treasurer to Henry VI, Sir Ralph Cromwell, though the building was not completed until after his death when John Talbot, the second Earl of Shrewsbury, bought the property.
+Construction of the manor began in 1439 for Treasurer to Henry VI, Sir Ralph Cromwell, though the building was not completed until after his death when John Talbot, the second Earl of Shrewsbury, bought the property.
 His family maintained the manor within the property for nearly two hundred years.
 After which, Parliament decreed that the manor be dismantled and allowed to fall into ruin, and parts were taken for building materials, leaving behind the present ruins.
 It is also considered to house the first flushing toilet, built in 1596.